Black hole destabilization via trapped quasi-normal modes: Discussion

 Our work may be generalized in several directions.
 The inclusion of a cosmological constant would be straightforward.
 In the case of anti-de Sitter space, this could find applications in holographic condensed matter systems \cite{Hartnoll:2009sz,Hartnoll:2016apf}.
 We have also already mentioned the case of de Sitter space as a interesting variation on the theme of trapped QNMs because of the presence of a second horizon.
 In relation to this, we remark that the polar-vector mode equations are sensitive to both poles $r_{\pm}$ \cite{Garcia-Saenz:2022wsl}.
 However, since both cannot lie in the physical domain, we do not expect novel features in comparison with the axial modes.
 On the other hand, in systems with several non-minimal couplings, and thus several scales, one may foresee the possibility of having two or more poles outside the event horizon, giving rise to a new type of boundary value problem in the region between two such poles.

 On a more physical note, it would be critical to understand how trapped QNMs evolve beyond the linearized regime, in particular whether the instability is potentially quenched by non-linear effects or if it should instead be seen as catastrophic, hence ruling out or at least constraining a wide class of models of modified gravity and cosmology.
 This could be investigated by taking into account the backreaction of the field on the spacetime geometry in a perturbative fashion, or more ambitiously by full numerical relativity calculations \cite{East:2017ovw}.
+A related question concerns the effects of trapped QNMs from the perspective of an observer in the exterior region.
+Although the vector perturbation is indeed trapped (at linear order), it could still couple with other matter fields, whose equations are not subject to extra poles and are therefore free to propagate to spatial infinity.
+In turn, these matter fields will themselves source gravitational waves outside the pole, which will therefore also indirectly carry imprints of the instability.
+It would be interesting to achieve a precise characterization of such observables in future work.